s427/MARL/readme.md

 ## Version history

 - v.
+2.8
+  - New filters:
+    - Activities: filter posts by the number of likes or shares they received.
+    - Date and time: filter posts before/after a certain date; or before/after a given time of the day.
+    - The "reset" button is now hidden when not needed; when visible, it remains sticky at the bottom of the filters panel (so that it's always visible).
+  - Server mode:
+    - You can change the default options for the app in the `config.js` file.
+All the options found in the tools panel can be set (e.g. number of posts per page, combine panels, etc...).
+See `config.default.js` for more information.
+    - New option in the MARL cleanup script: `-b` allows you to remove all boosts from the archive.
+- v.
 2.7
   - Posts:
     - The number of likes and shares on posts is now displayed, if available in the archive.